Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Introduction

 Where groups can be thought of as sets of symmetries, an inverse semigroup $S$ is a set of partial symmetries, that is, each element has a ``local" inverse and their composition produces an \emph{idempotent} element (that is, one such that $ee=e$).
 The set of all idempotents $E(S)$ forms a meet-semilattice, with the meet operation corresponding to multiplication.
 The fundamental example of an inverse semigroup is the collection of partial bijections on a set, with each idempotent being the identity on some subset; see \Cref{example: partial} for details.

 There has been a recent growing interest in geometric inverse semigroup theory \cite{gray2013groups,magan2021amenability, gray2022algorithmic,Chung_Martinez_szakacs}, where the authors study inverse semigroups as extended metric spaces.
-For example, given a semigroup $S$, together with a \emph{quasi-generating set} $\mathcal M\subseteq S$ (that is, a subset which generates $S$ together with $E(S)$), one can equip $S$ with the \emph{Cayley metric} $d_{\mathcal{M}}$, which is the direct analogue of the word metric for groups.
-However, up to this point, there has been no ``proper" analogue of the renowned \emph{Schwarz-Milnor lemma} from geometric group theory, which allows one to study the geometry of a group via the geometry of a metric space on which the group acts ``nicely" \cite{Schwarz, Milnor}.
+For example, given a semigroup $S$, together with a \emph{quasi-generating set} $\mathcal M\subseteq S$ (that is, a subset which generates $S$ together with $E(S)$), one can equip $S$ with the \emph{Cayley metric} $d_{\mathcal{M}}$, which is the direct analogue of the Cayley metric (word metric) for groups.
+However, up to this point, there has been no ``proper" analogue of the renowned \emph{Milnor-Schwarz lemma} from geometric group theory, which allows one to study the geometry of a group via the geometry of a metric space on which the group acts ``nicely" \cite{Schwarz, Milnor}.

 To fill this gap, we first need the correct notion of action of an inverse semigroup, which is that of an \emph{étale action} introduced in \cite{Steinberg_morita_eq} and studied further in \cite{tesolin2025generalisationmunnsemigroup}.
 Namely, given a semigroup $S$, with idempotents $E(S)$, we consider an action of $S$ on a \emph{presheaf} over $E(S)$: see \Cref{defn:presheaf} for further details.
-This approach of acting on a presheaf is an effective tool to generalise ideas from group theory, as it recovers the usual definition of group action when $S$ is a group (seen as an inverse monoid with a unique idempotent).
+This approach of acting on a presheaf is an effective tool to generalise ideas from group theory, as it recovers the usual definition of group action when $S$ is a group, which is precisely an inverse semigroup whose unique idempotent is the identity element.